maybleMyers/H1111/README.md

 ![GUI Screenshot](images/screenshot.png)

 # Recent update
+9/19/2025
+    Added ram torch memory utilization to wan2.2 in the ramtorch branch.
+It drastically lowers VRAM use during inference and is faster than blockswapping in my experiments.
+Click Use Bouncing Linear (Max VRAM Savings) at the bottom of the page.
+Thanks to lord Lodestone https://github.com/lodestone-rock/RamTorch
 9/17/2025
     Support Pusa 4 image to video via the pusa2 branch.
 Add lightx2v support for 4 step gen.
 9/16/2025